majorhaji/backend-api-project/README.md

   - `topic`
   - `created_at`
   - `votes`
-  - `comment_count` which is the total count of all the comments with this article_id - you should make use of knex queries in order to achieve this
+  - `comment_count` which is the total count of all the comments with this article_id - you should make use of queries to the database in order to achieve this

 Should accept queries:

 - `sort_by`, which sorts the articles by any valid column (defaults to date)
 - `order`, which can be set to `asc` or `desc` for ascending or descending (defaults to descending)
-- `author`, which filters the articles by the username value specified in the query
 - `topic`, which filters the articles by the topic value specified in the query

 ---

-**STOP POINT: it's now time to host your app and write a README.md so that this portfolio piece is ready**
+**STOP POINT: it's now time to host your app and write a README.md so that this portfolio piece is ready!**

+- See `hosting.md` to details on how to host this
+- Write your README **RETURN TO!!!**

 ---

 ### Further Routes

-- See `hosting.md` to details on how to host this
-- Write your README **RETURN TO!!!**

 #### **GET /api/articles/:article_id/comments**